Skip to main content

 Failing to do it, the cops retreated, but not before dismantling a few shops in the neighbourhood.
 In a communique, NBA alleged, "It is clear that police acted as per the government instructions.
 It is part of its strategy to use violent means to evict communities and try hard to deter the strength of people holding indefinite fast peacefully along with Medha Patkar."

 Meanwhile, NBA supporters in Delhi began protest against the use of "brute force" by the Madhya Pradesh police.
-The Delhi Solidarity Group and the National Alliance of People’s Movements (NAPM) held gathered in Delhi at Jantar Mantar in solidarity with Narmada oustees, NBA and Patkar against the "forceful eviction and drowning of not only a valley but a civilization, a culture and whole communities living in Narmada Valley."
+The Delhi Solidarity Group and the National Alliance of People’s Movements (NAPM) gathered in Delhi at Jantar Mantar in solidarity with Narmada oustees, NBA and Patkar against the "forceful eviction and drowning of not only a valley but a civilization, a culture and whole communities living in Narmada Valley."

 Sanjeev Kumar from the Delhi Solidarity Group briefed those who had gathered for the protest at Jantar Mantar about the "injustices happened in last 32 years of struggle led by the people and communities of Narmada valley along with NBA.

-Medha Patkar (right), supporters oppose
+Medha Patkar (right), supporters off Gandhi Samadhi

 CPI-M leader Hannan Mollah, as representative of the land rights movement Bhumi Adhikar Andolan, said that the government was producing "false information in courts, and attacking people with force when they asked for rehabilitation".
 He added, "On the behest of corporate forces and for the sake of interests of few industrialists, the government has stopped listening to people for genuine demands of the people and the NBA, which fought for the rights of people for the last 32 years."